 Sarbanes Oxley… aka “SOX.”
 Wow, is that still a thing?
 Oh, yes, you can bet your 10K on it.
 The law requires publicly traded corporations to document, implement, audit, and certify internal controls over financial reporting.
 This includes a great deal of attention to IT controls and policies.
 Access controls are critical for SOX.
-As a result, SOX and Privileged Access Management (PAM) are closely linked, or should be.
+As a result, SOX and Privileged Access Management (PAM) are closely linked or should be.

 A Brief SOX Refresher

 SOX is turning 15 this year.
-The law was enacted in 2002 after the Enron scandal revealed how audited financial statement from public companies could be subject to manipulation that masked fraudulent practices.
+The law was enacted in 2002 after the Enron scandal revealed how audited financial statements from public companies could be subject to manipulation that masked fraudulent practices.
 And, while SOX compliance has become simpler and more routine over the years, it is still a serious set of regulations with serious penalties for non-compliance — including prison for CEOs and CFOs who breach the law.

-SOX is actually a collection of rules that add onto the original Securities Laws of the 1930s.
+SOX is actually a collection of rules that add to the original Securities Laws of the 1930s.
 It covers activities such as email retention and controls over financial processes.
 The goal is to give shareholders confidence that the financial statements of a public company are accurate.
 The SOX “IT General Controls,” as they are known, are thus designed to ensure that financial data and systems are uncorrupted.
 An external audit must verify that the controls are not deficient.

 SOX and Privileged Access Management

 Many, if not all, SOX IT General Controls are rooted in access management.
-For example, if configuration of the General Ledger application is part of an IT General Control, then knowing who has done the configuring (to an auditable extent) is essential for maintaining strong controls.
+For example, if the configuration of the General Ledger application is part of an IT General Control, then knowing who has done the configuring (to an auditable extent) is essential for maintaining strong controls.

 The person who configures the General Ledger is a “privileged user.”
 He or she has administrative or “root” access to the General Ledger system.
 From this privileged position, he or she can add, edit or delete accounts or change settings that affect financial transactions.

 Companies that do not manage access well face a double-edged problem.
-There is the increased risk of cybersecurity breaches.
-There’s also the likelihood that the SOX auditor will find the IT Controls to be deficient (or worse, to be suffering from a “Material Weakness” that will need to be remediated at significant cost.)
+There is an increased risk of cybersecurity breaches.
+There’s also the likelihood that the SOX auditor will find the IT Controls to be deficient (or worse, to be suffering from a “Material Weakness” that will need to be remediated at a significant cost.)

 A PAM solution offers a secure, streamlined way to authorize and monitor all privileged users for sensitive systems—including systems involved in financial reporting.
 It grants and revokes privileges to users for systems on which they are authorized.
-The solution centrally and quickly manages access over the kind of heterogeneous systems that handle financial transactions and reports (e.g. General Ledger, ERP, Billing, Bank APIs, etc.) The PAM solution creates an unalterable audit trail for any privileged operation.
+The solution centrally and quickly manage access over the kind of heterogeneous systems that handle financial transactions and reports (e.g. General Ledger, ERP, Billing, Bank APIs, etc.) The PAM solution creates an unalterable audit trail for any privileged operation.
 This capability streamlines the SOX documentation and audit process.

 Privileged Access Management for SOX Compliance